 Got kids?
-Try these tips for working from home while they’re with you
+Try these 11 quick tips for working from home while they’re with you

 Although it will likely be uncomfortable and difficult to at least some degree (and maybe a big one), keep in mind that working from home right now—even as hard as it can be with kids—can be the difference that keeps millions of people safe and our organizations in business.
 It’s worth the challenge, and we’re all in this together.

-Sara Sutton Fell is the founder and CEO of FlexJobs.
+Sara Sutton is the founder and CEO of FlexJobs.

 This article originally appeared on FlexJobs and is reprinted with permission.